mgarin/weblaf/README-SBT.md

 This branch contains a build file for [sbt](http://www.scala-sbt.org/), a different build tool.
 This purpose of this build is to publish the simple artifact to Maven Central.
 This currently uses the group-ID `"de.sciss"` instead of `"com.alee"`, however the library is identical and the look-and-feel base class is still `com.alee.laf.WebLookAndFeel`.
 The `pom.xml` file contains the necessary dependencies which are also available from Maven Central and will be automatically retrieved when using this artifact in a Maven or sbt build.

+The base directory for the sbt build is `build-sbt`.
+It contains symbolic links to the sources of the root directory.

 For simplicity, the `sbt` shell script by [Paul Phillips](https://github.com/paulp/sbt-extras) is included, made available under a BSD license.
 For example, you can publish a locally available artifact using `./sbt publish-local`.

 ## Running